 Change in Audit Hours over Prior Year

-Analysis of results and challenges: Although voluntary compliance remains our best tool for effective tax collection, that voluntary effort is enhanced by an audit presence, and therefore, we need to increase our audit numbers.
+Analysis of results and challenges: Although voluntary compliance remains our best tool for effective tax collection, that voluntary effort is enhanced by an audit presence, and therefore, the Division needs to increase its audit numbers.

 |A2: Core Service - Funds Distribution|